FabianoManetti/electric_cars_prediction/README.md

 All the models tested presented similar values for R² metric, while XGBoost and Random Forest showed slight better values for RMSE and MAE metrics, for the test set.
-However, when looking at the training results we see that Randon Forest model didn’t present the same performance.
+However, when looking at the training results we saw that Randon Forest model didn’t present the same performance.
 Ridge Regression was able to perform better for the training set but didn’t improve the results for the test set compared to Linear Regression not regularized.
 As for XGBoost, it did achieve a set of